RobinKavPA/schemata/docs/dataset/latest/dataset-definitions-organisation-metadata.md

 ## accessRequestCost

-Please provide link(s) to a webpage detailing the commercial model for processing data access requests for the organisation (if available) Definition: Indication of commercial model or cost (in GBP) for processing each data access request by the data custodian.
+Please provide link(s) to a webpage or a short description detailing the commercial model for processing data access requests for the organisation (if available) Definition: Indication of commercial model or cost (in GBP) for processing each data access request by the data custodian.

 > No standard identified